mokshadata/linc-pilot/src/content/branding/08-files.md

 ### Fonts

-You do not need to download the fonts for most use cases.
+You will not need to download the fonts for most use cases.
 If you need to, you can download them <a href="./branding/Fort-Bend-LINC--font-stack.zip" download>here</a>.